BILLyTheLiTTle/LazyColumns/README.md

     */
     predicate: (T) -> Int,

+    /* The way to connect the a data item with specific index (here the first letter of the surname matches the index item) */
+    reversePredicate: ((LazyListState) -> Int)? = null,

     /* The alignment settings for the indices list */
     settings: IndexedLazyColumnsSettings = IndexedLazyColumnsSettings(),

     /* The Composable for the main items LazyColumn */
     mainItemContent: @Composable LazyItemScope.(Int) -> Unit,

-    /* The Composable for the indices LazyColumn */
+    /* The Composable for the indices LazyColumn.
+    T: The index item to be rendered
+    Boolean: Whether or not the specific index item is selected by the user
+    Boolean: Whether or not the specific index item is selected by the user has a match on the data list */
-    indexedItemContent: @Composable (T, Boolean) -> Unit )
+    indexedItemContent: @Composable (T, Boolean, Boolean) -> Unit )
 ```
  - or this in case you want to create your own `LazyColumn` implementation for the main data